 Every vehicle maker is now committed to electrification in some form on all new models.
 For Australian-market 4WDs it’s a certainty that we’ll see ‘real’ 4WDs – vehicles with true off-road capability – in increasing numbers in the next few years.

 First up, we reckon the majority of 4WD hybrids will be petrol/electric, not diesel/electric.
 There is little appetite for diesels in the northern hemisphere, thanks to repeated violations of emissions laws by virtually all diesel engine makers.
-However in 2022 Land Rover has the diesel hybrid Defender and the Range Rover Sport petrol hybrid.
-More models are scheduled for 2022/23.
+However in 2022 Land Rover launched the diesel mild hybrid Defender, so we’ll watch that space.

 The two big problems with modern diesels are the need for perfectly clean, microscopically-filtered fuel – one dose of dud fuel can cost up to 20 grand in engine repairs – and well-publicised reliability issues with their highly complicated emissions treatment systems.
 Today’s petrol engines are relatively less complex.